dustinpfister/blog_posts/_posts/threejs-object3d-get-by-name.md

 That is then the basic idea of the name property it is just like that of the id property when it comes to HTML elements.
 I can set a string value to a mesh object, and then I can get a reference to that mesh object later by using a method that can be used to get a reference to the object by this name string value.
 However in order to really get what this is all about solid I might want to work out at least a few more examples that prove to be something that is at least starting to look like some kind of actual project.

-## 3 - Using get by name to set custom scale values for each box in a group
+## 3 - Using get by name to set custom values for each box in a group

 Now that I have the basic idea of what the name property is used for it is time to move into making a more complex example where I am using the name property and the get by name property to get at specific objects and change there properties to desired values.
 When it comes to making an actual project with three.js I often like to make simple little animations using models that are just groups of mesh objects.
 When doing so I often have many parts of these kinds of models so it makes sense to use this name property as a way to set names for the various parts, or just use this as a way to set and change values of the mesh objects to make a kind of crude model of something.